bluesky/tiled/docs/source/reference/service.md

 ## Object Cache

-The "data" cache is available to all Adapters to cache their data resources.
+The "object" cache is available to all Adapters to cache any objects, including serializable objects like array chunks and unserializable objects like file handles.
 It is a process-global singleton.

 Implementation detail: It is backed by [Cachey](https://github.com/dask/cachey).